This spot has been added by

 Golden sand, luxuriant vegetation, palm trees hanging over the turquoise Caribbean Sea… The two small islands of Cayo Zapatilla, listed as a National Park, contain probably the most beautiful beaches of the Bocas del Toro archipelago.
-The water is partly sheltered by a barrier reef, and guarantees fine snorkeling, despite the occasionally strong current.
-This spot file deals with the island further south (Cayo Zapatilla Sur), the more sheltered and most popular spot.
+The water is partly sheltered by a barrier reef, and offers decent snorkeling, despite the occasionally strong current.

 Cayo Zapatilla, at the far east of the archipelago, is open onto the sea and is more subject to waves and currents than the other spots in the archipelago.
-Ask at the National Park office about conditions at the spot and follow your guide’s instructions.
+Ask the National Park office about conditions at the spot and follow your guide’s instructions.
 Because of the current, you should use swimfins.
-Other spots inside the archipelago (Cayo Coral or Barco Hundido) are better adapted to beginners and children.

 There are no restaurants on the site.
-You will generally have the choice of taking your own picnic or having a meal during the stop at Cayo Coral (most excursions go there – $15 per dish), which is itself an interesting spot (see spot here).
-Some excursions include meals.
+You will generally have the choice of taking your own picnic or having lunch during a stop in a nearby restaurant.
 In any case, ask your tour guide what is included in the price.
-At the least, bring water and snacks along with you, and take away trash (no trash cans on site).

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.